Magnetic reconnection and energy extraction from a Konoplya Zhidenko rotating non Kerr black hole: The Konoplya-Zhidenko rotating non-Kerr black hole spacetime

 For the case of photon propagates on the equatorial plane, its motion satisfies

 From Eqs. (\ref{theta}), (\ref{constant}) and (\ref{equatorial}), we find that the radius $r_{ph}$ of the unstable photon circular orbits on the equatorial plane can be given by

-This study is based on the simplified assumption that magnetic reconnection occurs in plasma rotating along circular orbits around a black hole in the equatorial plane.
+This study is based on the simplified assumption that magnetic reconnection takes place in plasma rotating along circular orbits around a black hole in the equatorial plane.
 According to the above conditions for circular orbits and the $r$-component of the Euler-Lagrange equation, the Keplerian angular velocity $\Omega_{K}=\frac{d\phi/d\tau}{dt/d\tau}$ can be expressed as

 The upper sign indicates prograde orbits, whereas the lower sign corresponds to retrograde orbits.